Vectreal/vectreal-core/packages/hooks/README.md

 - `reset`: A function to reset the internal state back to it's initial values.
 - `on`: A function to subscribe to events.
 - `off`: A function to unsubscribe from events.
+- `optimize`: An object optionally populated by the `useOptimizeModel` hook

+### useOptimizeModel

+An addon that may be used in conjunction with the `useLoadModel` hook.
+It populates the `optimize` property returned by the `useLoadModel` and `useModelContext` hooks.

+#### Returns

+- `load`: Loads a Three.js Object3D model into the optimizer.
+- `getModel`: Simplifies the current model document using the MeshoptSimplifier.
+- `simplifyOptimization`: Returns the current model document as a binary array buffer.

 ### ModelContext